Skip to content

 • Contested BVI winding-up proceedings and LCIA Arbitration – Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a joint venture company incorporated to invest in Nigerian Oil entities (led by Stephen Moverley Smith KC).

-• Hakmi v Hakmi & Ors [2014] EWHC 1444 (Ch) – Acting for the Claimant in a dispute alleged by Defendants to be worth in excess of £20m between brothers and Marshall Islands companies concerning interests in property in England, allegations of sham charges and Dubai based partnership agreements.
+• Acting for the claimant in a dispute between brothers and Marshall Islands companies concerning interests in property in England, allegations of sham charges and Dubai based partnership agreements.
 The 10-day trial included questions of the application of both substantive and procedural Dubai/UAE Law.
-Hugh was instructed as sole Counsel in a related costs appeal and led by Michael Booth KC for the original dispute.

 Many of the commercial and fraud claims Hugh is instructed on include trust issues or the recovery of assets held in various forms of trust, a number of which arise in the offshore context.
-Hugh has also acted in relation to fraud claims arising out of the insolvency of offshore protected cell companies.
+Hugh has also acted in relation to fraud claims arising out of the insolvency of offshore protected cell companies, and has experience of a number of other complex issues concerning trusts including insolvent trust, transactions for improper purposes and questions of limitation.

 Aside from those cases already mentioned in above sections which include trusts issues, notable work experience includes:

-• Adams & Ors v FS Capital Ltd & Ors [2023] EWHC 1649 (Ch) – Leading James Fennemore in a claim (for many hundreds of Claimants) to successfully challenge as a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into Jersey trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
-Hugh and James were successful following an 8-day trial involving substantive issues of Jersey trusts law.
+• Adams & Ors v FS Capital Ltd & Ors [2025] EWCA Civ 53; [2023] EWHC 1649 (Ch)– Leading James Fennemore in a claim (for many hundreds of claimants) to successfully challenge as a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into Jersey trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
+Hugh and James were successful following an 8-day trial involving substantive issues of Jersey trusts law and on appeal.

-• In Media Trust SpA v BGB Weston Ltd & Ors [2023] EWHC 1491 (KB) – Acting for the first and second defendants in a claim brought by a trustee of a family trust bringing amended claims for breach of contract and unlawful means conspiracy in relation to multi-million-pound losses allegedly suffered on an investment.
+• Acting for an investment management firm and its director in a claim brought by a Luxembourg trustee of a foreign law family trust to bring amended claims for breach of contract and unlawful means conspiracy in relation to losses allegedly suffered on an investment.

-• Advising a Cayman fiduciary services company on the replacement of a manager of a unit trust.
+• Advising an offshore fiduciary services company on the replacement of a manager of a unit trust.

 • Acting for the personal representative of a deceased’s estate in against the executor of the estate of the deceased’s mother, in contentious accounts proceedings concerning the whereabouts of over £1m in cash brought into the jurisdiction from Switzerland.